Management plan compartment 6

 Retain any standing and fallen dead wood as habitat for invertebrates, fungi, bryophytes and vascular plants.

-4) Protect woodbank.
+6B.2) Protect woodbank.
 Southern boundary of compartment.
-Refer to Historic Environment Management Plan (BAS 2009/10) and Heritage section of Management Plan for further guidance.
+Refer to Historic Environment Management Plan for further guidance.

 Seek advice from WBC Archaeology team.